In the first of our ‘Driving Mobile Performance’ series, we look at the user perception of mobile website speed.

 Mobile website speed remains an underestimated part of the user experience.
 Users expect sites to load quickly, especially when internet speeds of their country are rivalled by the rest of the world.

 In Northern Europe, where mobile internet access is prevalent and 4G speeds are some of the highest worldwide, online experiences are still far from perfect.
-In a recent sample of 11 million websites, we found that the average time to fully load a landing page on 4G in the Nordics and Benelux is close to the European average of 12.8 seconds.1 Even in Sweden, the average full loading time is a whopping 13.2 seconds.
-This is too long, as we know that 53% of users will abandon a page after three seconds of loading2.
+In a sample of 11 million websites, we found that the average time to fully load the top landing pages of the Nordics and Benelux is still close to the European mean of 12.8 seconds1.
+This is too long, knowing that 53% of users will abandon a page after three seconds of loading2.
 And with full load time being the second greatest predictor of bounce rates, it's clear that we need to speed up.

 Room for improvement

 The Netherlands, Norway, Belgium, and Denmark each rank amongst the top 10 average 4G speeds in the world3, but this doesn’t mean the average website loads instantly.
 There are still plenty of opportunities to improve performance by speeding up.

 Earlier this year, Dutch retailer Primera demonstrated that it's still possible to speed up in a country with the second-fastest average 4G speeds in the world.
 As a result of their speed optimisations, they increased conversion rates by 4% and decreasing bounce rates by 10%.

 And in a recent Google analysis of mobile sites, we found that those loading in two seconds or less had a 15% higher conversion rate than the average mobile site4.
 So European websites have a lot of speeding up to do, no matter how fast their internet speeds turn out to be.

 It is critical not only to improve site speed, but your user's perception of speed.
 On a mobile device, the visible portion of the site is limited to quite a small area.
 As a result, we have an opportunity to load the visible content much faster while the other elements elsewhere on the page download in the background.